 - 4 Tablespoons lemon juice

 Creamy Lemon Filling

 - 8 oz cream cheese, softened

-- Add the butter and vanilla and mix until crumbly, but should come together when squeezed between your fingers.
+- Add the flour, powdered sugar and vanilla and mix until crumbly, but should come together when squeezed between your fingers.

 - Turn into a deep dish 9-inch pie plate and push against the bottom and edges to form a crust.
 Flute edges if desired.

 - Bake for 12-15 minutes or until golden.
 Remove from oven and set aside until cooled completely.